choeffer/360pibot/docs/install.rst

 The following steps to set up a working environment are applicable for both, the Raspberry Pi or a laptop/computer.
-Remember, the modules can be used on a laptop/computer and remote controling the Raspberry Pis GPIOs or on the Raspberry Pi itself, without any modifications to be made in the source code.
+Remember, the modules can be used on a laptop/computer for remote controlling the Raspberry Pis GPIOs or on the Raspberry Pi itself, without any modifications to be made in the source code.